alexUXUI/react-testing-2020/README.md

   ✓ Should have the necessary elements (27ms)
 ```

 Congratulations!
-You've just used your first TLR test methods to test drive
+You've just used your first test methods to test-drive
-a react applicaiton.
+a react app.
 Kent Dodds would be proud!

+#### Activity Section

+Now that we know about querying the DOM, let's finish this first test to include the rest of the elements our basic todo list will need.
+The elements we mentioned in the first section are:

+1. List (test completed)
+2. Text input
+3. Submit button

+Be sure to write the tests for 2 and 3 first, let them fail, and then make them pass with new component code.
+The answer to this section is in the next branch.

-In the next lesson, we're going to learn how to use TLR to interact with the
+In the next lesson, we're going to learn how to to interact with the
-DOM through simulated events like button clicks and input text typing.
+DOM through simulated events like button clicks and text input.

-Please checkout the branch second-test-querying
+Please checkout the branch `second-test-querying`